-The background to Adam’s brilliant analysis is an employment tribunal case in which a maths teacher, Ronnie Fraser accused his union, the Universities and Colleges Union of racial discrimination.
+The background was an employment tribunal case in which a maths teacher, Ronnie Fraser accused his union, the Universities and Colleges Union of racial discrimination.
 Fraser v Universities and Colleges Union.
 Forever to be affectionately known as the FUCU case.

 They decided to stamp on this once and for all, and selected Fraser to front a discrimination case ( all expenses paid).
 This was an invocation of what AIPAC calls the nuclear option.
-Never again would anyone say or imply that antiZionism was antisemitisim.
+Never again would anyone deny that antiZionism was antisemitisim.
 Not if they knew what was good for them.

 Virtually the whole of the heavy duty Israelist lobby was involved in what the Tribunal came to call “ an impermissable attempt to achieve a political objective by litigation “, an attempt that showed “ scant regard for pluralism, tolerance and freedom of expression”.

-Prominent among the conspirators ( yes you read that correctly, conspirators ) was the Community Security Trust and the whole thing was coordinated by Jeremy Newmark, the notorious perjurer, money launderer, embezzler and one man crime wave.
-Newmark was at that time the Chief Executive of the Jewish Leadership Council and the man that invented the Jewish Labour Movement.
+Prominent among the conspirators was the Community Security Trust and the whole thing was coordinated by Jeremy Newmark, the notorious perjurer, money launderer, serial embezzler, fare dodger and one man crime wave.
+Newmark was at that time the Chief Executive of the Jewish Leadership Council and is the man that invented the Jewish Labour Movement.
 He is also a big buddy of Clive Lewis and Jon Lansman.

 The joint BoD / JLC front org, Fair Play Campaign, according to Fraser’s testimony, bunged David Hirsh 50k to finance his help in facilitating the scam.
 Hirsh, of course, is famous for the notion that it is possible to have a world rampant with racism but nonetheless does not contain a single racist.